 In the following lines, I will let you know why creating a website is, by far, the best method you can use to level up your business while maintaining your health sane.

 First of all, let me put it crystal clear that this is not a manifesto against social platforms.

 I used them heavily as a copywriter freelancer both to be in touch with relevant people and promote my projects and initiatives, so I’m not naive nor eager to bring image damages to Facebook, Instagram, Pinterest and the rest of the gang.

 As always, it’s up to you how you choose to explore these platforms.
 My desire is offer a different perspective on how to swim in this challenging digital ocean so that you can survivee, but also enjoy the landscape.

 I don’t believe that as a photographer you should make a decision between website and social media.
 Not at all.
-Instead, what I suggest from my hands-on experience is that you need to understand which one fits which purpose.
+Instead, what I suggest is to understand which one fits which purpose.

 Only then you are able to draw the best conclusion.
 But let’s take it one at a time.

 I know that it’s hard for you to navigate through everything you have to do to keep your head above the water.
 From answering e-mails, preparing offers, negotiating fees, editing photos, sending previews, publishing content, answering calls, all the way to keeping track with what’s new in your industry, you cover them all.

 And hell it’s hard.
 And confusing.
 It drains your energy and often you wish it would be a bit easier.